johncoder/jot/docs/commands/jot-eval.md

 ## Description

-The `jot eval` command evaluates code blocks in markdown files with a basic security model.
+The `jot eval` command evaluates code blocks in markdown files with a robust security model and extensible evaluator system.

 This command is useful for:
 - Creating executable documentation and tutorials
 - Running code examples in notes for validation
 - Building interactive notebooks within markdown
 - Automating tasks documented in your notes

+Code execution is handled through an extensible evaluator system that supports both built-in and custom evaluators.
+See [`jot evaluator`](jot-evaluator.md) for details on the evaluator system.

 ## Usage